X1 Control Panel Experimental Linux Version

 Linux Specific Changes:

 1. This change requires new udev rules for the X1 to intercept all keyboard events during keyboard recording.
-So make sure to apply the updated udev rules as covered above.
+So make sure to apply the updated udev rules as covered below.

 Supported Firmware: